 How To Qualify For The USPGA Championship

-With the season’s final major upon us, we look at how to qualify for the USPGA Championship.
+With the season’s second Major upon us, we look at how to qualify for the USPGA Championship.

 The tournament is unique in that it reserves 20 places for club professionals, who qualify through the PGA Professional National Championship.

-So, what exactly would you have to do to qualify for the field at Bellerive this year?
+So, what exactly would you have to do to qualify for the field at Bethpage this year?